 I like to observe my husband when he’s driving because as a marketer I find people’s media habits interesting in general.
 He does the same thing every time he gets in his truck.
 He adjusts his mirrors, turns the truck on and immediately turns the radio station to the news / talk radio station he prefers.
 Then he does a quick glance at his iPhone WSDOT app to check traffic and he’s off.
 He cruises down the road without touching the dial the entire drive.
 He’ll occasionally turn it down if the kids are fighting and he has to use his “dad voice” to calm the seemingly constant bickering, but when the kids stop arguing, he turns it back up and leaves the station untouched the entire remainder of the drive.
 It kind of drives me crazy.
 Why doesn’t he switch channels when the ads come on?!
 I’ll tell you the professional reason in a minute… because there is a real strategy to reaching demographics like him through radio advertising…

 Point being, radio advertising can still work in 2018.
 But why?
-How are some radio ads effective and some ineffective?
-Why does my husband seem to “know” Brian from the radio when other advertisers throw money at a station and literally get zero calls?
+Here’s some tips on how to buy radio advertising.
+These are the secrets to what makes some radio advertising effective and some ineffective.
+These are the reasons that I believe Jarritt seems to “know” Brian from the radio when other advertisers throw money at a station and literally get zero calls?

 Three Ways to Make Radio Advertising Work in 2018:

 1) Advertisers that chose talk, news, sports or religious radio stations see better success than advertisers who advertise on music stations.